Return to the Index page

 The NGO Café: What are NGOs??

 What are NGOs?
 "Non-Governmental Organizations" or NGOs are best understood by what they are not - they are not governmental, they do not make a profit, or are not partisan/sectarian.
-In general, an NGO is (a) formally or informally organized around shared purposes; (b) nongovernmental, and so not part of the state apparatus; (c) self-governing, rather than externally controlled; and (d) voluntary both in the sense of being non-compulsory, and involvement in their governance or operations.
+In general, an NGO is (a) formally or informally organized around shared purposes; (b) nongovernmental, and so not part of the state apparatus; (c) self-governing, rather than externally controlled; (d) voluntary both in the sense of being non-compulsory, and involvement in their governance or operations, and (e) non-profitAny profits that may be generated is plouged back into the NGO's existing or future activities. in its financial assets.

 Recognizing the importance of understanding the nature of NGOs and their activities, the NGO Cafe has devoted a whole section on defining NGOs: "NGO Pigeon Holes."
 A number of documents in this section explore in detail the various definitions and types.